thunderrabbit/robnugen-journal-entries/2003/12/31Day_with_Yuuko.md

 <p class=date>10:58am JST Wednesday 31 December 2003</p>

-<p>Taught Õµª“ how to say "HI Miss Llama; I've heard a lot about
+<p>Taught Ë£ïÂ≠ê how to say "HI Miss Llama; I've heard a lot about
   you."
 Money.</p>

-<p>Told  Õµª“ about Silent Football (briefed her on the concept of no
+<p>Told  Ë£ïÂ≠ê about Silent Football (briefed her on the concept of no
-  actual football and the two offensive moves) as we took the Tokaido line from ¿Ó∫Í to ≈Ïµ˛... but then...</p>
+  actual football and the two offensive moves) as we took the Tokaido line from Â∑ùÂ¥é to Êù±‰∫¨... but then...</p>

 <p class=date>12:09pm</p>

-<p>We got way lost, well maybe not way lost, but got on the ª≥§ŒºÍ
+<p>We got way lost, well maybe not way lost, but got on the Â±±„ÅÆÊâã
   line the wrong direction and Yuuko was like, "we are going to Shinagawa," which is exactly where we had been before so we checked the map and jumped off the train and back on the other direction and